SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 .. py:class:: Region

-Region is a rectangular area on a screen, which is defined by
+A Region is a **rectangular area on a** :py:class:`Screen`, which is defined by
-	1.	its upper left corner (x, y) as a distance relative to the upper left corner of the screen (0, 0) and
+	1.	its upper left corner (x, y) being the pixel with this offset relative to the upper left corner of the screen (usually (0, 0) ) and
-	2.	its dimension (w, h) as its width and height.
+	2.	its dimension (w, h) as its width and height in pixels.

 x, y, w, h are integer numbers counting a distance in pixels.

-A region knows nothing about its visual content (windows, pictures, graphics, text, ...).
+A Region does not know anything about it's visual content (windows, pictures, graphics, text, ...).
 It only knows :ref:`the position on the screen and its dimension
 <CreatingaRegionSettingandGettingAttributes>`.

+New Regions can be createdin various ways:

+* specify their position and dimension

-New regions can be created, based on an existing region: you can :ref:`extend a region in all directions or get the adjacent rectangle <ExtendingaRegion>` up to the bounds of the screen horizontally or vertically.
+* extend a given region in all directions (expand or shrink)

+* use the adjacent rectangles up to the bounds of the screen horizontally or vertically.

-The visual content of a region is evaluated by using methods like :py:meth:`Region.find`, which looks for a given rectangular pixel pattern (defined by a :py:class:`Pattern` object) within the region.
-The matching content in the region has a similarity between 0 (not found) and 1 (found and it is per pixel exactly matches to the pattern).
-The find can be advised, to search with a minimum similarity, so that some minor variations in shape and color can be ignored.
-If nothing else is specified, Sikuli searches with a minimum similarity of 0.7, which does what is expected in general cases.
+* combine different Regions

+* as subregions being rows, columns or a grid

+* based on pixels being one of their corners

+You can use :py:meth:`Region.find`, to search a given rectangular pixel pattern called a Visual (given as an Image (filename or :py:class:`Image`) or a :py:class:`Pattern` object) within this Region.
+If this Visual is found in the Region, the resulting :py:class:`Match` object has a similarity score between >0 and 1.
+The lower the similarity score, the higher the chance, that you got a false positive (found something else).
+To make your scripts robust against false positives, you should take care, to get similarity scores >0.85 or even >0.9.
+For hints and tips how to achieve this, have a look into the :ref:`Best Practices <BestPractices>`.

+If the Visual is given for the search as an Image , Sikuli uses a minimum similarity of 0.7, which only returns Matches with a score >0.7.
-(This default value can be changed in :py:attr:`Settings.MinSimilarity`.)
+This default value can be changed in :py:attr:`Settings.MinSimilarity`.
+A Pattern is searched with the optionally given minimum similarity using :py:meth:`Pattern.similar`.

-:ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all the attributes and methods of a region and can be used in exactly the same way (e.g. to find or click another target within it).
-A :py:class:`Match` has the dimension of the pattern used for searching and also knows the position where it was found and its similarity score.
-A region preserves the best match of the last successful find operation and all matches of the last successful :py:meth:`Region.findAll` (accessible with :py:meth:`Region.getLastMatches`.
-You can wait for patterns to show up using :py:meth:`Region.wait`, to vanish using :py:meth:`Region.waitVanish` or just check whether a pattern :py:meth:`exists <Region.exists>` without the need to handle :ref:`exceptions <ExceptionFindFailed>`.
+:ref:`Find operations <FindinginsideaRegionandWaitingforaVisualEvent>` return a :py:class:`Match` object, which has all attributes and methods of a Region and can be used in the same way as a Region (e.g. find something or click another target inside).
+A :py:class:`Match` has the size in pixels of the pattern used for searching, the position where it was found, the similarity score and the elapsed time.
+Be aware: every mouse or keyboard op, that specifies an image or Pattern, will internally do the respective find op first, to evaluate the action target.

+A region remembers the match of the last successful find operation, all matches of the last successful :py:meth:`Region.findAll` and the elapsed time.
+With :py:meth:`Region.getLastMatch`, :py:meth:`Region.getLastMatches`
+and :py:meth:`Region.getLastTime` you can get these objects/value.

+You can wait for patterns to show up using :py:meth:`Region.wait`, to vanish using :py:meth:`Region.waitVanish`

+Every not successful find op (even those done internally with a click() ...) will raise a :ref:`FindFailed exception <ExceptionFindFailed>`, that has to be handled in your script.
+If you do not do that, your script will simply stop here with an error.

+If you do not want to handle these FindFailed exceptions, you might search for a pattern using :py:meth:`exists <Region.exists>`, which just returns nothing (None/null) in case of not found.
+So you simply check the return value for being a Match.

+During a find op internally the search is repeated with a scan rate (standard 3 per second) until success or an optionally given timeout (standard 3 seconds) is reached, which then results in a :ref:`FindFailed exception <ExceptionFindFailed>`.

-Sikuli supports visual event driven programming.
-You can tell a region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
+Sikuli supports visual event driven programming: You can tell a region :ref:`to observe that something appears, vanishes or changes <ObservingVisualEventsinaRegion>`.
 It is possible to wait for the completion of an observation or let it run in the background while your following script continues running.
 When one of the visual events happens, a handler in your script is called.
 Each region has one observer and each observer can handle multiple visual events.
+You might als check the status of an observe in your workflow, to handle events inline.
 It's your responsibility to stop an observation.

 .. _CreatingaRegionSettingandGettingAttributes:

-Creating a Region, Setting and Getting Attributes
+Create a Region, Set and Get Attributes
 -------------------------------------------------

-In this chapter, you can find information on how to create a new region object.
-The attributes of a region object can be accessed directly or via method calls, e.g. to change their position and/or dimension.
-Here you will find the HowTo's.

 .. py:class:: Region